“Powerful … constructively controversial.” - Telegraph

 Because for every 100 people who visit her site, there is one who is both a parent AND a sex worker, who knows that what she is saying is rubbish.
 And another one who is the parent of a sex worker and loves them.
 Yes, that's right Mia: sex workers have families too.
 Believe it or not even I have an awesome, strong, feminist mother who loves and supports me no matter what.
 Why, it's almost as if we're people.

 Not only do I not want Mia's apology, I don't need it.
-I have butted heads with far cleverer opponents than her and rest assured I sleep just fine.
+I have butted heads with far bigger opponents than her and rest assured I sleep just fine.
 That a blogger (who knows sweet f. a. about sex work) keeps stirring up her supporters to hate on sex workers is not my dog.
 She's just joining the end of a very long and undistinguished queue.

 Keep digging, Mia.
 I ain't gonna stop you.
 Keep writing off other people simply because they didn't have the privileges you did or didn't make the same choices you did, and you can't accept that.
 Get it off your chest, lock up your children, whatever you think you need to do to keep believing that makes you better than me.
 Keep being ignorant about the real issues and real people involved.
 May I gently suggest perhaps you have some issues about sex you want to work out in public, or this wouldn't be the biggest issue on your agenda weeks after the show went to air?